Skip Navigation

 A fundamental element of the cancer center’s National Cancer Institute (NCI) comprehensive designation is Community Outreach and Engagement.
 Our research is driven by how cancer affects those living in our catchment area, which includes the state of Kansas and western Missouri, with a focus on populations who are at increased risk of developing or dying from cancer.
 “Catchment area” is a term used by the NCI to indicate the defined geographic area in which the cancer center concentrates its research, education and outreach efforts.

 What does health equity mean?
-The Department of Health and Human Services Office of Minority Health defines health equity as the attainment of the highest level of health for all people.
+The Department of Health and Human Services' Office of Minority Health defines health equity as the attainment of the highest level of health for all people.

 We strive to promote health equity through the following aims: